atisshan/Scholarspace/README.md

 # Scholarspace
-We app for unuversity exploring
+We app for university exploring